-In case of an emergency please make sure to contact the preceptor as soon as the opportunity presents itself.
+In case of an emergency situation, please make sure to contact the preceptor as soon as the opportunity presents itself.
 You will discuss with your preceptor a plan to make up the hours.
-This absence needs to be documented via RXpreceptor.
+This absence needs to be documented in CORE.

-Unexcused absence
+Unexcused Absence

 - Defined as an absence from an assigned site without notification and approval from the preceptor.
-Individual preceptors should log that into RXpreceptor and immediately contact the office of EE if such absences occur. - Unexcused absences are not tolerated and could jeopardize the student pharmacist's successful completion of the rotation and/or program.
+Individual preceptors should log the occurrence into CORE and immediately contact the Office of Experiential Education. - Unexcused absences are not tolerated and could jeopardize the student's successful completion of the rotation and/or program.